HermanMartinus/justsketchme-frontend/_posts/2021-05-31-introducing-the-new-stylized-models.md

 ---
-title: Introducing the new Stylized Models!
+title: How to draw a male SHONEN character
 date: 2021-05-31 22:00:00 +0000
 permalink: how-to-draw-a-shonen-hero
-description: 'Our new models are perfect for drawing Shonen heroes (and villains) so let''s do just that. '
+description: 'Our new stylized models are perfect for drawing Shonen heroes (and villains) so let''s do just that. '
-image: "/uploads/anime-trope-4.png"
+image: "/uploads/screenshot-2021-06-01-at-09-52-50.png"
 author: Alida Loubser

 ---
-**How to draw a SHONEN male character**

 First up, let’s make sure all of us are on the same page when we ask the question: “What is Shonen?”